Narrow Operator Models of Stellarator Equilibria in Fourier Zernike Basis: Results

-Figure~\ref{fig:heliotron_op} illustrates the $\mathbf{B}$-field topology at $\zeta=0$ of the Heliotron equilibrium for $\eta_\mathrm{p}=\{0.21, 0.55, 0.89\}$, which are all points on which the model was not trained, but which lie within the training set.
+Figure~\ref{fig:heliotron_op} illustrates the $\mathbf{B}$-field topology at $\zeta=0$ of the Heliotron equilibrium for $\eta_\mathrm{p}=\{0.21, 0.55, 0.89\}$, which are all points on which the model was not trained, but which lie within the training interval $\etaptrain$.
 The \gls{MLP} parametrised solution is plotted in red while the solution of \texttt{DESC} is plotted in green and both agree well for all $\etap \in [0.1, 1]$.

-Including $\etap<0.1$ in the training set resulted in slight differences of the $\mathbf{B}$-field topology between the model and \texttt{DESC} solutions at low $\etap$.
-This could be caused by large scale differences in $\yprojected$ and whether such low beta regions are relevant for flight simulators remains an open question.
-Also, rigid start-up sequences of experimental plasmas~\citep{Grulke2024} and control at high densities increase the importance of operator models closer to $\etap=1$.\\ Figure~\ref{fig:fvol_all} plots the scalar quantity $\fvolnorm$ over $\etap \in [0.1, 1]$ for all tested equilibria.
-The model and \texttt{DESC} solutions of the Heliotron equilibrium match well for all $\eta_\mathrm{p} \in [0.1, 1]$ with the largest discrepancy around $\eta_p=0.11$ where the operator model shows a small spike in force error.
+Figure~\ref{fig:fvol_all} plots the scalar quantity $\fvolnorm$ over $\etap \in [0.1, 1]$ for all tested equilibria.
+The models and \texttt{DESC}'s force error of the Heliotron equilibrium match well for all $\eta_\mathrm{p} \in [0.1, 1]$ with the largest discrepancy around $\eta_p=0.11$, where the operator model shows a small spike in force error.
 Removing this spike requires increasing the number of training points $I$.
-All other models show good agreement with \texttt{DESC} and stay below $\fvolnorm<1\%$.
-In contrast, \texttt{DESC} achieves comparable $\fvolnorm$ in the quasi-helical and lower $\fvolnorm$ for the DIII-D and \gls{W7X} test cases for all $\etaptrain$.\\ To illustrate quantities of interest that depend on higher order derivatives, we showcase the quasi-symmetry in Boozer coordinates and qualitatively the magnetic well.
-Throughout $\etaptest$, the quasi-helical operator model shows good quasi-symmetry, plotted for $\etap=\{0.21, 0.55, 0.89\}$ and at radial position $s=\rho^2=0.75$ in figure~\ref{fig:qs_qh}.
+All \gls{NN} models show good agreement with \texttt{DESC} and stay below $\fvolnorm<1\%$.
+In contrast, \texttt{DESC} achieves comparable $\fvolnorm$ in the quasi-helical and lower $\fvolnorm$ for the DIII-D and \gls{W7X} test cases for all $\etaptrain$.

+To illustrate quantities of interest that depend on higher order derivatives, we showcase quasi-symmetry in Boozer coordinates for the quasi-helical equilibrium with self-consistent bootstrap current computed at $\etaptrain=1$.
+Throughout $\etaptest$, the quasi-helical operator \gls{MLP} shows good quasi-symmetry at radial position $s=\rho^2=0.75$ plotted for $\etap=\{0.21, 0.55, 0.89\}$ in figure~\ref{fig:qs_qh}.
 Only the maxima of $|\mathbf{B}|$ change slightly with decreasing $\etap$ at $\theta_\mathrm{Boozer}$ close to $0$.
 The topology of the magnetic well is qualitatively preserved.